esr360/Kayzen-GS/README.md

 The above columns will stack on top of each other when the screen size is **less** than **720px** (break-2).

-To change the width of a single column manually at specific breakpoints, see the [Flow Columns](#) section.
+To change the width of a single column manually at specific breakpoints, see [Flexible-Widthed Columns](#).

 #### Flow Columns